Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Criticism of the proposed legislation focused on the lack of future indexation of the cap, which would capture the balances of more Australians over time, and on the taxation of unrealised gains, which was unprecedented in tax law.

-In October 2025, the Treasurer Jim Chalmers announced changes to the proposal addressing both areas.
+In October 2025, the treasurer Jim Chalmers announced changes to the proposal addressing both areas and new bills were introduced.

-Under the new proposal, a second $10 million threshold where a higher tax rate applies is to be introduced.
+Under the final law, a second $10 million threshold where a higher tax rate is imposed applies.
 Both the $3 million and $10 million threshold will be indexed.

-Implementation is to be delayed by 12 months from the original proposal, with the first application of the tax taking place for earnings accrued during the 2026–27 financial year.
+Implementation is delayed 12 months from the original proposal, with the first application of the tax taking place for earnings accrued during the 2026–27 financial year.

 A summary of the old and new proposal is shown in the table below.